anthill/AntColony/README.md

 then

-to use it as such:
+## to run example:
 ```
-browserify start.js  -o app.js -d -v
+browserify example/start.js  -o example/app.js -d -v
 ```
+serve as you wish.

-to use it inside a website
+## to use it inside a website
 ```
 browserify index.js  -o app.js -d -v
 ```

-serve as you wish.